sanjanb/mcp-agent/README.md

 - “Fast responses” limits Top‑K to reduce retrieval/LLM input size
 - Streaming renderer shows results progressively for snappy UX

+## Key Differentiators

+- Provider‑agnostic RAG: Seamlessly switch between OpenAI, Gemini, or Auto.
+- Resilient by design: Works in offline/keys‑missing scenarios via Basic mode.
+- Performance‑first: Warm‑up, low‑latency tuning, and cache‑aware prompts.
+- Grounded outputs: Always with citations and source visibility.
+- Minimal ops burden: Single service, simple env vars, optional Redis.

 ## Caching

 - Per‑session conversation summaries are cached at key `conv:summary:<user_id>` (≈30 minutes)
 - Uses Redis if available; otherwise a per‑process in‑memory fallback
 - Summaries are combined with only the most recent turns to reduce LLM prompt size

+## Security & Privacy

+- Data locality: Documents remain local; only minimal prompts are sent to providers.
+- Secrets: API keys are provided via environment variables; no keys stored in code.
+- Optional cache: Redis is local by default; if unavailable, in‑memory fallback is used.
+- No PII retention: Conversation summaries are short‑lived (≈30 minutes by default).

 ## Project Structure